Vyral/base-template/_posts/2018-07-16-expand-your-rental-portfolio-with-academy-mortgage.md

 {% include youtube.html %}

 With the Houston real estate market heating up, many investors are looking to expand their rental portfolios.
-So I recently met with Damon Sorrell of Academy Mortgage to gain some insight into the investment loan products he and his company offer.
+So I recently met with Damon Sorrell of Academy Mortgage to gain some insight into the investment loan products he and his company offer.&nbsp;

 According to Damon, Academy Mortgage offers loan products for investors of all experience levels.
-This includes those who are investing for the very first time, as well as those who have been investing for years.
+This includes those who are investing for the very first time, as well as those who have been investing for years.&nbsp;

 **And with Academy Mortgage, investors can qualify for a loan with a credit score as low as 620 and can submit a down payment of just 20%.** Investors can also take out as many as 10 loans at a time.

 {% include pullquote.html %}

 All you’ll need to provide to apply for a mortgage is a passport or valid ID, your tax returns, proof of income, and bank statements.
-These documents can be faxed, submitted online, or delivered in person.
+These documents can be faxed, submitted online, or delivered in person.&nbsp;

-**To apply or get in touch with Damon, you can call him at (832) 956-6000 or visit**[www.damonsorrel.com.](https://academymortgage.com/lo/damonsorrell){: target="_blank"}
+**To apply or get in touch with Damon, you can call him at (832) 956-6000 or visit&nbsp;**[www.damonsorrel.com.](https://academymortgage.com/lo/damonsorrell){: target="_blank"}&nbsp;

 As always, if you have any other questions or would like more information from me, feel free to reach out.
 I look forward to hearing from you soon.